dvgica/arrivals/README.md

 You must provide an `AddressingConfig`, which is a piece of data used by the proxy to address requests to an `Upstream`.
 For example, it might be the hostname of a load balancer obtained dynamically at runtime from a container scheduler.

-In the event that you do not require this data, you can pass `Unit`.
+In the example above, the `AddressingConfig` is just the string `"localhost"` In the event that you do not require this data, you can pass `Unit`.

 Because everything in Arrivals is Akka-based, you must implicitly provide the usual Akka `ActorSystem`